 Before booking a trip abroad, it is important to be aware of the communicable diseases associated with your destination and the actions you can take to reduce the risk of infection.
 Some diseases are preventable through vaccination, medication (e.g. Malaria Prophylaxis) and basic precautions such as hand washing, food hygiene and drinking safe water (bottled or treated).

 Always try to visit your GP or travel clinic at least six weeks before you travel so that your vaccinations have time to work before you go.

-You can get further travel health information on the National Travel Health Network and Centre (NaTHNaC) and NHS websites.
+You can get further travel health information on the National Travel Health Network and Centre (NaTHNaC) and NHSGo to the NHS website page on travel health websites.